smegmawarrior/DBA-Inventory-Forecasting/README.md

 ### Optimizing Warehouse Stock Transfers to Prevent Stockouts

 **Collaborative project with an e-commerce partner to develop a data-driven inventory forecasting system for thousands of SKUs across multiple warehouse locations.**
+(Note: Due to NDA, data has mostly been censored out)
 ---

 ## Project Overview